nixys/nxs-backup/README.md

 ### Redis nxs-backup module

-Works on top of `redis-cli with --rdb option`, so for the correct work of the module you have to install compatible ** redis-tools**.
+Works on top of `redis-cli` with `--rdb` option, so for the correct work of the module you have to install compatible ** redis-tools**.

 ### External nxs-backup module